Alessandro de' Medici, Duke of Florence: Duke of Florence

 Portrait of Alessandro de’ Medici, by Giorgio Vasari (1534).

 In 1530, after a nearly ten month siege of Florence supported by Spanish troops, Alessandro was named head of state.
 Pope Clement VII chose him for the position over Ippolito, who was made cardinal.
 Clement’s choice increased tension between the Medici cousins; for the rest of Ippolito’s life, he spoke openly about wanting to overthrow Alessandro and lead Florence.
 Alessandro arrived in Florence to rule on 5 July 1531.
 Nine months later he was made hereditary duke by Charles, as Tuscany was technically part of the Holy Roman Empire.
 This ended the Florentine Republic and started over 200 years of Medici monarchy.

 The Florentine Constitution of 1532 consolidated Duke Alessandro’s power.
 While Clement lived, Alessandro ruled "with the advice of elected councils, trying to calm the nerves of the defeated republicans"; however, as his reign progressed he showed authoritarian tendencies.
 In 1534, he ordered construction of Florence’s Fortezza da Basso, “to secure the Medici’s control of the city following their recent return after the Siege of Florence, and to provide lodging for a massive contingent of troops.”

 Duke Alessandro’s government drew both praise and criticism.
 His “common sense and his feeling for justice won his subjects’ affection”; and he “enjoyed some status as the champion of the poor and the helpless, as ballads and novelle record.”
 He was also a patron of the arts, commissioning notable works by Giorgio Vasari, Jacopo Pontormo, Benvenuto Cellini, and Antonio da Sangallo the Younger.
 Conversely, Florence’s vocal exile community judged his rule as harsh, depraved, and incompetent, an assessment debated by historians.
 In 1535, the exiles enlisted Cardinal Ippolito to meet with Emperor Charles V to denounce Alessandro's government; however, en route to the meeting, Ippolito died under questionable circumstances.
 Rumors spread that he was poisoned on Alessandro's orders.
 After the exiles voiced their complaints to Charles, Florentine diplomat Francesco Guicciardini responded, “his Excellency’s virtue, his fame, the opinion of him held throughout the city, of his prudence, of his virtuous habits, are a sufficient reply".
 Emperor Charles dismissed the complaints, continuing to support Alessandro.

-In 1536, Emperor Charles kept a promise to Pope Clement by marrying his daughter, Margaret of Austria, to Duke Alessandro.
-He seems to have remained faithful to one mistress, Taddea Malaspina, who bore him two children: Giulio de' Medici (c.
-1533/37–1600), and Giulia de' Medici.